block text image

 The facility can now enjoy the advantages of a high performing SCADA And Batching application.
 24/7 Access to plant status and system diagnostics ensures problems are resolved easily, and downtime is kept at a minimum.
 The comprehensive electronic batch record and reporting capabilities ensure that relevant and accurate data is available to aid in decision-making, problem detecting and process monitoring.

-About Reckitt
+About Barrick

-About Reckitt
+About Barrick

 Success Stories